arnav-jain1/Fall_2024/EECS_678/3- Processes.md

 	If Parent process finishes first, it will either be orphaned or zombied All the parent's responsibility is to collect the status of the child when done Address space options
-	1. child duplicate of parent
+	1. child duplicate of parent (duplicated but different address space, no shared memory)
 	2. child has a program loaded into it by exec
 UNIX examples
 	Fork system call will create a new process